Sivome/Sivome.github.io/_posts/2019-09-05-Single-cell-genomics.md

 ![png](Dimplot.png)

-From the Dimplot, it is visually clear how different tissues get separated with UMAP classification.
+From the Dimplot, it is visually clear how different tissues get separated with UMAP.
 Most of the times, a researcher is interested in the clusters that are different between 2 samples i.e., in the above case, Bladder and Bone-marrow.
 For such classification, FindMarkers is a very important function available in the Seurat package.
 This can find markers between different grouping variables found in the metadata.

 Below, I used FindMarkers to find the differences in the "Bladder" and "BoneMarrow" at the gene level.
 If you end up running more or less than 10K cells, you will see different tissues appear in the dataset.
 The 10K cells I selected seems to include Bladder and Bone-marrow and hence I am looking at the markers to separate these 2 tissues.